C-ZLTV/100-days-of-code/week-1.md

 ##### JS: SOME METHODS

-**Today's Progress**: Did plenty of Math Object and String Methods exercises.
+**TODAY'S PROGRESS**: Did plenty of Math Object and String Methods exercises.

-**Thoughts:** I gained new prospective on some string methods.
+**THOUGHTS:** I gained new prospective on some string methods.
 They are not that difficult to understand or to use in simple code but I guess the hard part comes from trying to combine them together in an efficient and actually meaningful way.

 I will keep practising until I will gain a deeper understanding on how things work since util now I have been focusing on reading JS guides and what not.